EdanToledo/Auctions/README.md

 - **Winner Determination**: The agent with the highest bid wins the auction round.
 In case of a tie, the agent with the lowest index wins.
 - **Rewards**: The winning agent receives a reward equal to their valuation minus their bid.
 Other agents receive zero reward.
 - **Cumulative Utility**: Agents accumulate utility over multiple rounds.
-- **Observation**: After each round, agents observe the winning agent's index and the winning bid amount.
+- **Observation**: After each round, agents observe their own index, the winning agent's index and the winning bid amount.

 ### Running the Auction